Clearing your cache in Windows 10 can help you resolve some problems with your operating system.

 You are allowed to set the maximum disk space used for system protection.
 When the allocated space starts running out, you might need to delete older restore points to create room for new ones.
 You can follow the below instructions to clear your system restore cache:

 - In the search field in the Taskbar type “Create a restore point” (without quotation marks), and click the found result.

 - From the list of drives select the system one, and click Configure.

 This operation will delete all restore points for the drive.

 If you are experiencing problems loading a website, sometimes that could be to a corrupt or outdated DNS record on your device.
 If this is the cause, then clearing the DNS cache would be the solution, and it is a rather simple operation.

-- When the Command prompt windows appears, type “ipconfig /flushdns” (without the quotation marks), and press Enter.
+- When the Command prompt window appears, type “ipconfig /flushdns” (without quotation marks), and press Enter.